The Green Deal Cardiff

 Is Cavity Wall Insulation really Free in Cardiff?

-We always install Polystyrene Beads and not "RockWool" (fibre).
+We always install “SuperBead” Polystyrene Beads and not “RockWool” (fibre).
 Polystyrene Bead is a superior material for insulating Cavity Walls, but it is more expensive.
+“SuperBead” cavity wall insulation has been certified for the following.

-Polystyrene Bead is up to 20% more efficient than fibre insulation.
-It is blown into the cavity of the walls with an adhesive which "goes off" in about 20 minutes, leaving a "solid" blanket of polystyrene wrapped around your home, reducing the heat loss through the walls by about 70%.
+“SuperBead” cavity wall insulation is up to 20% more efficient than fibre insulation.
+The insulation is blown into the cavity with an adhesive which “goes off” in about 20 minutes.
+There are about 30% fewer holes than using fibre, and the holes are smaller.
+This leaves a “solid” blanket of polystyrene wrapped around your home, reducing heat loss through the walls by about 70%.

 The beads have been thoroughly tested and will not deteriorate over time.
-They are fully fire resistant and have full BBA (the British Board of Agrément) approval for use in even the most extreme of conditions.
+They are fully fire resistant.
+They have approval for use in even the most extreme of conditions.

-As a part of the initial survey we also carry out a CASS (Cavity Assessment Surveillance Scheme) survey, to assess the suitability of your walls to be insulated.
-This is a part of the improved quality control measures that have been put in place under this new grant scheme.
+As a part of the initial survey we also carry out a CASS (Cavity Assessment Surveillance Scheme) survey.
+The suitability of your walls to be insulated will be assessed.
+This is part of the greatly improved quality control measures found in the new free Cavity Wall Insulation Grant scheme.

 How is Cavity Wall Insulation Funded?